petebacondarwin/dgeni-example/README.md

 $ grunt dgeni
 ```

-As you can this task will look for a configuration file inside `docs/dgeni.conf.js`.
+This task will look for a configuration file called `docs/dgeni.conf.js`.
 You can change this path, if you wish.

 # How can I use Dgeni with Gulp?

 Gulp plugins are specifically for file manipulation with streams.
-Dgeni does not process files in a stream like manner so it
-is not appropriate to build a Gulp plugin.
+Dgeni does not process files in a stream like manner so it is not appropriate to build a Gulp plugin.
 Luckily, the way Gulp works it is really easy to run Dgeni from a task:

 ```
 var gulp = require('gulp');